justinfineberg/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The newRoll function is reaching into the parent to grab the name which is the closure.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The name is always the same, but the number that he rolls changes.
 c.
 What is the lexical scope of `newRoll`?
+NewRoll is only accessible in the personalDice function.

 ### Task 3 - Stretch Goals